ajtroup1/Clear/compiler/NOTES.md

 LOAD R0, y      ; Load the value of y into register R0 CALL PRINT      ; Call the print function
 ```

+# Compilation process / flow

+1. Generate the AST
+    - 1a.
+Tokenize / lex the source code into a stream of tokens
+    - 1b.
+Parse individual tokens into a structured parse tree
+2. ...